 - regular expression capabilities

-- a full understanding of analytics metrics like unique pageviews and their particular pros and cons
+- a full understanding of metrics like unique pageviews or average time on page and their particular pros and cons

 - database skills